jonlevi/enFoldX/README.md

 - path to downloaded databases
 - path to the docker/singularity container for running alphafold

 Please keep in mind that you must additional comply with the [TERMS OF USE](https://github.com/google-deepmind/alphafold3/blob/main/WEIGHTS_TERMS_OF_USE.md) set by Deepmind in order to use AlphaFold3.
+Please also keep in mind that in order to run AlphaFold3 efficiently, you may need access to specialized hardware (see [https://github.com/google-deepmind/alphafold3/blob/main/docs/performance.md](https://github.com/google-deepmind/alphafold3/blob/main/docs/performance.md)).

 ### Installing this repository
 Clone the repository: